-Warning: The SSH hook currently does not implement a poststop functionality and requires the use of a private PID namespace to cleanup the Dropbear daemon.
-Thus, the hook currently requires the use of a private PID namespace for the container.
+Warning: The SSH hook currently does not implement a poststop functionality and requires the use of a private PID namespace for the container in order to cleanup the Dropbear daemon.
 Thus, the --ssh option of sarus run implies --pid=private, and is incompatible with the use of --pid=host.